While often very challenging, quitting smoking is one of the most important things smokers can do for their health.

 People with severe skin sensitivity should not use the patch.

-These products may have harmful effects in pregnant or breastfeeding women.
+These products may have harmful effects in pregnant women.

 People who have had heart attacks recently or certain blood vessel disorders should talk to their doctor before using one of these products.

 Bupropion is a prescription antidepressant that was found to help with smoking cessation in smokers with and without depression.
 Bupropion can be used in combination with a nicotine replacement product.
 Together, they have a higher success rate than either alone.
 The results of both drugs are best when used with a behavior modification program.
 People at risk for seizures should not use bupropion.

 Nortriptyline, another antidepressant, also has been shown to help people quit smoking.
 People who are depressed and attempt to quit smoking should also receive counseling.

 Varenicline, another prescription drug, helps lessen cravings and withdrawal symptoms, makes smoking less rewarding, and increases success with quitting over the long term.
 Varenicline works in two ways:

 It partially blocks the receptors in the brain that are affected by nicotine, which eases withdrawal symptoms.

 It stops nicotine from attaching to the receptors, so that a person who smokes a cigarette while taking varenicline finds the activity less rewarding.

 Nicotine replacement products and varenicline are generally not used together.